nervosnetwork/fiber/tests/bruno/e2e/open-use-close-a-channel/README.md

 12. The counterparty replies a `tx_signatures`
 13. The opener NODE3 sends a `channel_ready` to indicate the channel is ready for him
 14. The acceptor waits a few blocks after the funding transaction is broadcasted and replies a `channel_ready`
-15. NODE3 sends an `add_tlc` to pay NODE1, calling this payment payment1
+15. NODE3 sends an `add_tlc` to pay NODE1 10.
-16. NODE3 sends an `add_tlc` to pay NODE1 again, calling this payment payment2
+16. NODE1 sends an `add_tlc` to pay NODE3 to pay 20, and then NODE3 sends 30 to NODE1.
-17. NODE1 sends an `add_tlc` to pay NODE3, calling this payment payment3
+17. NODE1 sends an `add_tlc` to pay NODE3 to pay 30, and then NODE3 sends 30 to NODE1.
 18. NODE1 sends NODE3 a `remove_tlc` to complete a payment2
 19. NODE3 sends NODE1 a `remove_tlc` to fail payment3
 20. NODE3 sends a `commitment_signed` to commit the inflight transactions